jackonelli/wednesday-world-cup/README.md

 The frontend user interface `ui` is written in the same language as the `core` library (rust), which both compile to webassembly [_wasm_](https://webassembly.org/).
 This enables a trivial backend, which does no more than serve up raw data and leaves all calculations to be done in the browser.
+The great benefit of this is that code -- functions, types and implementations -- can be re-used, as opposed to having two implementations of everthing in rust for the backend and js for the frontend.
+This is especially good given the high level of abstraction used here with the type safety described in the next section.
+Of course, somewhere in the pipeline the well-structured types need to be passed around as raw data (JSON in this case) in the communication between database and ui, but this can all be hidden since rust excels at this conversion, i.e. in serialisation and deserialisation of data.

 ### Type safety